PhD positions in particle physics and cosmology in the Physics Department of King's College London

 We announce the availability of PhD positions in the Theoretical Physics and Cosmology Group in the Physics Department of King's College London, starting in the autumn of 2015.

 Positions may be made available to the group via funds from King's College London and other sources to work on other topics among the research interests of members of the Theoretical Physics and Cosmology Group, which includes Bobby Acharya, Jean Alexandre, John Ellis, Malcolm Fairbairn, Eugene Lim, Nick Mavromatos, Mairi Sakellariadou and Sarben Sarkar.
 These topics include particle phenomenology, dark matter, astroparticle physics, quantum gravity and theoretical cosmology.

-Please visit our 'Funding your PhD' webpage for further details.
+Please visit our 'Funding your PhD' webpage for further details and other funding opportunities.

-To apply to these and any other PhD positions please fill in the application form, mentioning that you would like to study in our subgroup.
+To apply for PhD positions please fill in the application form, mentioning that you would like to study in our group.
 For more details on funding opportunities and all other PhD admissions enquiries, contact Jean Alexandre.